cloudhumans/backend-take-home/README.md

 * Add to the README file: (1) instructions to run the code; (2) what were the main technical decisions you made; (3) relevant comments about your project
 * You must use English in your code and also in your docs

 This assignment should be doable in less than one day.
-We expect you to learn fast, **communicate with us**, and make decisions regarding its implementation & scope to achieve the expected results on time.
+We expect you to learn fast, communicate with us if you need, and make decisions regarding its implementation & scope to achieve the expected results on time.

-It is not necessary to build the screens the Pros would interact with, however, as the API is intended to power a user-facing application, we expect the implementation to be as close as possible to what would be necessary in real-life.
-Consider another developer would get your project/repository to evolve and implement new features from exactly where you stopped.